Timmarus/Boundless/doc/sprint4/PB.md

 --------------------------------------------------------------------------
 ```
-TYPE     : USER STORY 13
+TYPE     : USER STORY 2
-NAME     : App sharing
+NAME     : Delete Account
 OWNER    : x
-PRIORITY : 8
+PRIORITY : 2
-ESTIMATE : 1 hour
+ESTIMATE : 4 hour
 AS A     : Student
-I WANT   : To share the other with other students
-SO THAT  : Those students who havent registered with the app, can easily
-      do so.
+I WANT   : I want to be able to delete my account
+SO THAT  : When I graduate, I don’t need to receive notifications of future classes.
 ```
 --------------------------------------------------------------------------
 --------------------------------------------------------------------------
 ```
-TYPE     : USER STORY 14
+TYPE     : USER STORY 9
-NAME     : Notifications
+NAME     : Report Users
 OWNER    : x
-PRIORITY : 13
+PRIORITY : 2
-ESTIMATE : 12 hours
+ESTIMATE : 4 hour
 AS A     : Student
-I WANT   : To receive notifications
+I WANT   : to report certain users if they aren't positively contributing to a specific chatroom.
-SO THAT  : I can see who recently enrolled in course 'x'.
+SO THAT  : Each chatroom contains important information.
 ```
 --------------------------------------------------------------------------
 --------------------------------------------------------------------------